jauharimtikhan/jnologi-reouter-api/README.md

 ### 1. **Establishing Connection**

-To begin, you'll need to establish a connection to your Mikrotik RouterOS device using the API.
+To begin, you'll need to establish a connection to your Mikrotik RouterOS device using the API Or ResFullAPI.

 ```php
 <?php